DappDevs/presentations/content/how-to-dappdev.md

 ---

-# DappDev Requirements
+# How do I become a DappDev?

 .left-column.width-50[
+* Learn more about the tech
+    * Cryptographic Hashes
+    * Public/Private Keys
+    * Blockchains
+    * Merkle Trees
+    * Computer Architecture
-* Programming Skills (duh)
+    * Programming Language Design
+* Learn more about Economics/CryptoEconomics
-* Understand Core Concepts
+    * Futures
-* Crypto-Economics
+    * Prediction Markets
-* Identify Viable Projects
-* Create Dapp Architecture
+    * Staking
-* V Model of Software Dev ->
+* Learn more about Software Development
+    * How to architecture a web app
     * Test-Driven Development
+    * V Model of Software Development ->
     * Identify and Mitigate Risk
-* Contribute to Open Source!

-*A DappDev is truly a jack of all trades!*
 ]

 .right-column.width-50.center[